NicTacToe/Python-Basics/Readme.md

 # 📘 Python Fundamentals Learning Path

 This repository contains a structured journey to learn Python from the ground up.
-A ✅ will appear next to each section once completed.
+A [x] will appear next to each section once completed.

 ---